-A "Diagonal\matrix" matrix type is the best choice for describing the resistance matrix.
+A "Diagonal_matrix" matrix type is the best choice for describing the resistance matrix.
 Diagonal elements may be dominant.
-Comparably, the off diagonal elements may be negligible thus leading to off diagonal element values of zero leading to the [Diagonal\matrix] format and capacitance matrices.
+Comparably, the off diagonal elements may be negligible thus leading to off diagonal element values of zero leading to the [Diagonal_matrix] format.

-Inductance Matrix Description
+Inductance Matrix Description:

-UNITS: HENRIES DESCRIPTION: Two inductance matrix methods are supported: Loop-Inductance Matrix for SLMs ONLY (non-coupled) Partial-Inductance Matrix for MLMs ONLY (coupled) If ModelType is SLM then all sections must use loop-inductance and capacitance matrices.
-If ModelType is MLM then all sections must use partial-inductance interconnect or section
+Two inductance matrix methods are supported: Loop-Inductance Matrix for SLMs ONLY (non-coupled) Partial-Inductance Matrix for MLMs ONLY (coupled)

+If ModelType is SLM then all sections must use loop-inductance.

+If ModelType is MLM then all sections must use partial-inductance.